deib-polimi/mobilecodegenerator5/README.md

 ## How it works ##

-If you already have a model of the application generated with [Protocode](https://github.com/alessioros/protocode3), ignore 1-4.
+If you already have a model of the application generated with [Protocode], ignore 1-4.

 To produce source code of your application you need to: